isakess/learning-library/oci-library/oci-hol/oci-quick-start/oci-quick-start.md

 2. Fill out the dialog box:

     - **Name:** Enter a name for the block volume. (e.g. "block_vm)
-    - **Create in Compartment:**: Select the same compartment as your VCN and Instance.
+    - **Create in Compartment:** Select the same compartment as your VCN and Instance.
     - **Availability Domain:** Select the first available domain (must be same as Compute).
     - **Volume and Size Performance:** Select default.
     - **Compartment for Backup Policy:** Leave as default setting.